 In a shared kitchen

-Rentals are usually by the hour.
+Rent a compliant shared kitchen.
+Rentals are usually charged by the hour.

 In your own professional kitchen